 I have seen many developers following no particular development approach; thighs get very complicated with large and complex projects.
 They tend to develop the whole system at once without logically dividing the system into modules.
-This leads to a lot of bugs and frustration on development part and delay in delivery on customer part.
+This leads to a lot of bugs and frustration on the development part and delay in delivery on the customer part.

-Development approach that actually work:
+Development approach that actually works:

 How it works

 In a modular approach, you basically divide the whole project development task into 4 to 5 (or more) main modules.
-Each module is a working entity of project.
+Each module is a working entity of the project.
 Pick up one module at a time and working deeper into that module to accommodate all requirements will help you develop a precise application with lesser possible bug and overall higher satisfaction ratio.
 Once developed, test it thoroughly and resolve any bugs you may find.
 Once resolved host it to your testing server for your client to see and test.

 Now there are three possibilities:

 - The client would accept it: Great you succeeded with your efforts.
-Move on to next module in the queue.
+Move on to the next module in the queue.

 - The client would reject it: No worries, they would provide the information about why they reject it.
 Correct all the issue and host it for further testing.

 Make each module a successful delivery.
 This is an iterative approach where you develop a module, your client tests it and confirms it.
-This will help you scale the project when a client introduces new requirement within the module.
+This will help you scale the project when a client introduces a new requirement within the module.
 You have scope to change everything right from database design, web app design to the module code.